List of Olympic medalists in art competitions

+In 1952, art competition medals were removed from the official national medal counts.
 The IOC does not track medalists in Olympic art competitions in its database and thus the prize winners are only officially recorded in the original Olympic reports.
 Judges were not required to distribute first, second, and third place awards for every category, and thus certain events lack medalists in these placements.
 Since participants were allowed multiple submissions, it was also possible for artists to win more than one in a single event, as Alex Diggelmann of Switzerland did in the graphic arts category of the 1948 edition.
 Diggelmann is tied with Denmark's Josef Petersen, who won second prize three times in literature, for the number of medals captured in the art competitions.
 Luxembourg's Jean Jacoby is the only individual to win two gold medals, doing so in painting in 1924 and 1928.
 Of the 146 medalists, 11 were women and only Finnish author Aale Tynni was awarded gold.
 Germany was the most successful nation, with eight gold, seven silver, and nine bronze medals, although one was won by Coubertin himself, a Frenchman.
 He submitted his poem Ode to Sport under the pseudonyms Georges Hohrod and Martin Eschbach, as if it were a joint-entry, and won first prize in the 1912 literature category.
 The original report credits this medal to Germany.
 Two individuals, Walter W. Winans and Alfréd Hajós, won medals in both athletic and art competitions.